-Students must maintain Satisfactory Academic Progress (SAP) toward a degree as stipulated in the chart below to receive financial aid at USAO from the following programs: Federal Pell Grant, Federal SEOG, Federal Work Study, Oklahoma TuitionAid Grant (OTAG), Federal Direct Student Loans (subsidized and unsubsidized), and Federal PLUS Loans.
+Students must maintain Satisfactory Academic Progress (SAP) toward a degree as stipulated in the chart below to receive financial aid at Science & Arts from the following programs: Federal Pell Grant, Federal SEOG, Federal Work Study, Oklahoma Tuition Aid Grant (OTAG), Federal Direct Student Loans (subsidized and unsubsidized), and Federal PLUS Loans.
 SAP is measured by pace (amount of hours earned/amount of hours attempted), and GPA (quality of work), and maximum hours allowed to complete a degree.
 Beginning in fall 2012 all students who receive Oklahoma's Promise (OHLAP) must also meet these standards.

-Students may still remain eligible for external resources such as Vocational Rehabilitation, Bureau of Indian Affairs, Workforce Oklahoma, etc.
+Students may still remain eligible for other resources such as Institutional, Vocational Rehabilitation, Bureau of Indian Affairs, Workforce Oklahoma, etc.